Kassymkhan919/Synitheia/README.md

 *Horizontal Prototype*
 * Working link to prototype
-* Clear description of starting screen
+* Clear starting screen
 * List of major user tasks implemented (in order)

 *Vertical Prototype*
 * Working link to prototype
-* Clear description of starting screen
+* Clear starting screen
 * Description of what feature is vertical
 * To what extent is the verticality implemented?